SilverLinings89/Waveguide/Progress.md

 With all those pieces back in play I should be able to see what my scheme is capable off and plan a migration back to HPC systems with a fully operational system.

 Starting with the HSIE implementation.
 I have added an output of the last git commit as a marker I can use in the future to see, with wich version I generated results.
+Returning to fixing HSIE.

+Fixed all compiler warnings in Code (test still contains some about definitions of undefined functions).